DanyLinuxoid/SimpleRAT/README.md

 Process:
 ![rat-upload](https://user-images.githubusercontent.com/53906830/110226904-37029180-7ef3-11eb-897b-8c7db2e9a581.png)

-Is detected as Trojan.Win32.Generic by Kasperksy on Fully configurable protection.

 ## Downsides
+1.Is detected by Kasperky (Heuristic) on full protection as Trojan.Win32.Generic.
-1. High .exe application size (35 MB)
+2. High .exe application size (35 MB)
-2. High memory usage
+3. High memory usage

 ![rat-memory](https://user-images.githubusercontent.com/53906830/110226932-73ce8880-7ef3-11eb-9f0e-b455832e95b4.png)

-Both problems are because RAT is self-contained application with builded-in .NET runtime.
+Both size and memory problems are because RAT is self-contained application with builded-in .NET runtime.
 From one side those are problems for sure, from other side you could mask program with such size and memory usage as other legitimate one :)

 ### Features To Be Done: